asiacanady/s18-a03/README.md

 ## Part A: Helpers
 Write the following 7 functions.
 You will use them later to complete part B. Put these 7 Part A functions in a file called `helper.py` in the assignment's directory so that they will be accessible in the rest of the problem set in python through a `helper` module.
 When you accept the assignment you will find a template `helper.py` file with function signatures and some hints.

  1. `read_salaries()`: Parse the included `salaries.csv` file.
-Your parser should split each line on ',' and return a nested list where each element is itself a list of fields.
-Additionally you should ignore/remove the first (header) line.
 (4 points)

+ Your parser should:
+    - Split each line on `','` and return a nested list where each element is itself a list of fields.
+    - Ignore/remove the first (header) line.
+    - Remove the dollar sign from the salary field.

  2. `get_column(data, column_index)`: Given a 2d list `data` and an integer `column_index` (e.g. 0 for last name, 3 for department), return a (one dimensional) list of values for that column.
 (4 points)
  3. `count(values, search_value)`: Given a 1d list of `values` (e.g. the result of `get_column`), return the number of elements that are equal to `search_value`.
  4. `counts(values)`: Given a 1d list `values` (e.g. the result of `get_column`), return a dictionary of value-count pairs.
 (4 points)